phooey/imgrater/README.md

 ### Unit tests
 To execute the unit tests for the application, run the following command: `yarn test`

+To run the unit tests and also generate a JUnit-compatible XML report run the following command: `yarn test:report`

 ### Cucumber acceptance tests
 There are acceptance tests for the application written in the [Gherkin](https://cucumber.io/docs/gherkin/) language.
 To execute these tests follow these steps: